Andersonx2/news/README.md

 # Acesse a pasta do projeto
 cd news

+# Instale as dependências do frontend
+npm install

 # Instale as dependências do backend
 cd server
-npm install

-# Instale as dependências do frontend
-cd ../news
 npm install

 ```

 ## Como Executar